 Data Availability:

-Data, code and additional resources are available on GitHub: : https://github.com/kris-wild/Ticks_Wild_Gienger_2023.git
+Data, code and additional resources are available on GitHub : https://github.com/kris-wild/Ticks_Wild_Gienger_2023.git

 Acknowledgements:

 Support was provided by the Center of Excellence for Field Biology and Department of Biology at APSU.
 We thank the US Forest Service and Land Between the Lakes National Recreation Area for access to study sites.
 Logistical support and research facilities were provided by Hancock Biological Station (Murray State University).
 We thank Bryan Gaither for assistance in constructing research equipment.
-For help in both the laboratory and field, we thank James Flaherty, Amanda Mosher, Brooke Bedal, Savannah Price, Dustin Owen and Andy Mueller.
-Finally, this work would not have been possible without the help of the gentlemen of Kentucky Gentleman and Lizardpalooza 2014-15.
+For help in both the laboratory and field, we thank James Flaherty, Amanda Mosher, Brooke Bedal, Savannah Price, Dustin Owen, Andy Mueller and Mallory Strawn-Wild.
+Finally, this work would not have been possible without the help of Kentucky Gentleman and Lizardpalooza 2014-15.
 Research was conducted under approved APSU IACUC protocol #14.005.